emersonmde/anchor-chain/README.md

 The framework prioritizes type safety, processing efficiency, and flexibility through its carefully designed APIs and abstractions.

+Anchor Chain is currently under active development and its API is subject to change.
+The framework has not yet reached a stable 1.0 release, and backward compatibility is not guaranteed for versions prior to 1.0.

 ```text
               |>   |>   |>
               )_)  )_)  )_)